hkmshb/jobscrapper/README.md

 ### Environment Variables

-The `.env.template` files lists all variables required for a proper setup.
+The `.env.template` file lists all variables required for a proper setup.
 These settings are used to automatically set up a new database when starting up the database docker container.

 Most of the variables are set with sample values within angle brackets.
 Create a copy of the template